-If We Do Not Continue to Meet the Nasdaq Listing Requirements Then Our Stock May Be Delisted From Nasdaq, Which Could Affect the Market Price and Liquidity of Our Stock.
+Our Stock May Be Delisted From Nasdaq, Which Could Affect its Market Price and Liquidity.

 We are required to meet certain financial tests (including, but not limited to, a minimum bid price of our common stock of \$1.00 and \$4 million in tangible net worth) to maintain the listing of our common stock on the Nasdaq National Market.
 Within the last year, our common stock price has fallen below the minimum level for some periods and during other periods our tangible net worth has been below the amount required.
 During late December 2000, our stock price has again fallen below \$1.00.
 In the future, our stock price or tangible net worth may fall below the Nasdaq requirements, or we may not comply with other listing requirements, with the result being that our common stock might be delisted.
 If that happened the market price and liquidity of our common stock would be impaired.